Philadelphia Vasectomy Surgery Injury Lawyer

 Risks and Complications of Vasectomies

 A vasectomy is a safe, simple procedure with little pain, but it comes with its own set of risks, just like any surgery.
 It should be considered a permanent method of birth control.
 It does not protect against STDs like Chlamydia or Syphilis.
 Complications are not common in this low-risk operation, but they do occur.
 If you recently had a vasectomy and are experiencing any of the following problems, contact your doctor immediately.
-Then, give Rosenbaum & Associates a call.
+Then, give our Philadelphia surgical error attorneys a call.
 We’ll let you know if you have been the victim of medical malpractice.
 Here is a list of possible complications from a vasectomy.

 - The procedure can fail.
 There is a waiting period during which the couple should use a second method of birth control to be safe.
 After the doctor performs a test for living sperm, the couple can enjoy sex without fear of pregnancy.
 On rare occasions the operation reverses itself naturally, but this is only in one of 10,000 cases.